ScottyFillups/embark/docs/slides/gitbash.md

 This tutorial is mainly intended for __Windows__ users, as Mac and Linux users already have a terminal, and can easily install Git using their respective package manager.

+The tutorial for Bash, Git, and Vim are all __*introductory*__ tutorials; you are highly encouraged to do your own research after completing this slideshow.

 I appreciate feedback; if you find a slide that's confusing or poorly written, please tell me and I'll revise it.

 <br />